narenst/infinity/README.md

     AmazonEC2FullAccess
     AWSCloudFormationFullAccess
+    AmazonSNSFullAccess
+    CloudWatchFullAccess

+To run the `infinity-tools` commands successfully, you also need to add these permissions:

     ServiceQuotasFullAccess
+    AWSPriceListServiceFullAccess

 Then save the new user's Access Key ID and Secret Access Key in a newly created credentials file at `~/.aws/credentials`.
 The format of the file is below: